 - Monarch HealthCare–a portion of the Monarch HealthCare Medical Group

-In addition to the network partners shown above, and the related services that they offer–urgent care, imaging centers, and surgical centers–the MemorialCare Health Alliance will include access to over 1,800 additional independent specialist physicians, a number of independent urgent care and dialysis centers, and the Quest Diagnostics lab network.
+In addition to the network partners shown above, and the related services that they offer–urgent care, imaging centers, surgical centers, and physical therapy and rehabilitation centers–the MemorialCare Health Alliance will include access to over 1,800 additional independent specialist physicians, a number of independent urgent care and dialysis centers, and the Quest Diagnostics lab network.

 MemorialCare Long Beach Medical Center

 MemorialCare Miller Children's & Women's Hospital Long Beach

 Torrance Memorial Medical Center

 285+ Ancillary Providers (acupuncturists, audiologists, nutritionists, radiologists, occupational/physical/speech therapists)

 Will there be new additions to the network in 2021?